-Figure 3-3 Long term (2004 to 2019) water quality (WQ) concentration and Secchi disk depth boxplots for each wet season water type (P = primary, S = secondary, T = tertiary).
-The mean is plotted as a cross and its numerical value is indicated.
+Figure 3-3 Long-term (2004-2023) concentrations of water quality parameters and Secchi depth boxplots for each Reef water type.
+Water types were extracted from the MODIS-Aqua (2004-2020) and Sentinel-3 (2021-2023) weekly satellite databases.
+The mean is plotted as a cross (x) and its numerical value is indicated in text.
 The interquartile range is delimited by the box and the median by the line inside the box.
 Whiskers indicate variability outside the upper and lower quartiles.
 Data beyond the whiskers range are considered outliers and are not plotted.
-Long-term WQ values are reviewed and updated every 4 years (and/or in the case of extremely wet year or specific event patterns) to ensure the water type characterisation remains valid as a representative period, and to improve its accuracy as more field data are collected every wet seasons.
-Last update was in 2019, using all field data available.
+Long-term WQ values have been reviewed for this report (last update was in 2019).